Dartmoor walks this way | News

 Dartmoor is famous for its granite tors, some of which feature boulders piled on top of each other that look like they will topple over any minute - but have in fact stood there for millennia through wind and storms and everything the Dartmoor weather can throw at them.
 I was interested to discover the other day that a manmade version of this phenomenon is currently on display in Kensington Gardens.
 "One Rock on Top of Another Rock" is a sculpture by a couple of Swiss artists, unveiled in March this year.

-So that explains how Thornworthy Tor continues to look like this despite people and animals climbing over it and force ten winds battering it...
+So that explains how Thornworthy Tor continues to look like this despite people and animals climbing over it and force ten winds to batter it...